WICG/Realms-Initialization-Control/README.md

 }
 ```

-And just like that - `monitor.js` is bypassed and remains absolutly useles.
+And just like that - `monitor.js` is bypassed and remains absolutely useless.

 It's important to understand - this isn't the fault of `monitor.js`.
 The web is just not designed to handle such a problem, it isn't part of the threat model, and that's the part we need to address.

 ## Problem

-If to encapsulate what's missing exactly in the example above, is how the app lacks privilages over formation of realms within its own origin.
+If to encapsulate what's missing exactly in the example above, is how the app lacks privileges over formation of realms within its own origin.

 Web apps have power over their main execution environment which manifests in how they control which code runs first, thus they can adjust the execution environment as they like before hosting third party entities under it.

-From the browser threat model point of view, this is the expected behaviour - as the host, you are encourged to invtine guests into your kitchen to help you cook, but you get to decide what utensils to put out for them to use and where to hide the knife in case you don't trust them.
+From the browser threat model point of view, this is the expected behaviour - as the host, you are encouraged to invite guests into your kitchen to help you cook, but you get to decide what utensils to put out for them to use and where to hide the knife in case you don't trust them.

 Same goes for powerful capabilities - you might want third party entities to have access to those, but maybe redefine their behaviour so that you can monitor how they're being used and even block improper usage.

 But web apps can't do that - because forming new realms to steal fresh instances of these powerful capabilities from is too simple for attackers and too hard for defenders to prevent.

-In the context of the example - `monitor.js` can only redefine the `fetch` capability in the main execution environment of the app, but can't do so automatically to other execution enviroments in its jurisdiction (aka same origin realms).
+In the context of the example - `monitor.js` can only redefine the `fetch` capability in the main execution environment of the app, but can't do so automatically to other execution environments in its jurisdiction (aka same origin realms).

 ## Solution